No Starch Press

 No Starch Press is an American publishing company, specializing in technical literature often geared towards the geek, hacker, and DIY subcultures.
 Popular titles include Hacking: The Art of Exploitation, Andrew Huang's Hacking the Xbox, and How Wikipedia Works.

 Topics

 No Starch Press publishes books with a focus on networking, computer security, hacking, Linux, programming, technology for kids, Lego, math, and science.
 The publisher also releases educational comics like Super Scratch Programming Adventure and The Manga Guide to Science series.

 History

 No Starch Press was founded in 1994 by Bill Pollock.
 It is headquartered in San Francisco.
-The company has published titles that have received recognition in the Communication Arts Design Annual and STEP inside 100 competition, and have been awarded the Independent Publisher Book Award (the IPPYs) from Independent Publisher magazine.

 Availability

 No Starch Press titles are available online and in bookstores in all major English language markets worldwide.
 No Starch Press titles have been translated into over thirty languages.

 Penguin Random House Publisher Services distributes No Starch Press titles in the U.S. and worldwide.